stenzek/duckstation/README.md

 ## System Requirements
  - A CPU faster than a potato.
 But it needs to be 64-bit otherwise you won't get a recompiler and it'll be slow.
 There are no plans to add any 32-bit recompilers.
- - For the hardware renderers, a GPU capable of OpenGL 3.0/OpenGL ES 3.0/Direct3D 11 Feature Level 10.0 and above.
+ - For the hardware renderers, a GPU capable of OpenGL 3.0/OpenGL ES 3.0/Direct3D 11 Feature Level 10.0 (or Vulkan 1.0) and above.
 So, basically anything made in the last 10 years or so.
  - SDL-compatible game controller (e.g. XB360/XBOne)

 ## Downloading and running